kragen/dernocua/text/microlisp.md

 words taken up by the ML-like data structure outlined above, and under much less dubious assumptions.

+This is clearly a broadly applicable data representation for things like syntax trees, binary search trees, and hash tables; and because you can do random access within the counted array it’s a reasonable structure for things like binary search and (non-in-place, because immutable) quicksort as well.

 #### Several approaches to efficiently CDRing down such vectors ####

 First, we could use ordinary pointers into the vectors as the iterator